 Sign in on a device that's not yours

-To sign in temporarily on a computer, phone, or tablet that doesn't belong to you, use a private browsing window.
+If you sign in temporarily on a computer, phone, or tablet that doesn't belong to you, use a private browsing window.

-Browse in private to help protect your account
+Browse in private

 If you sign in on a device that's used by other people, follow the steps below.
 That way, others won't be able to: